awslabs/agent-evaluation/docs/targets/index.md

 ## Custom Targets

-If you want to test an agent that is not natively supported, you can bring your own Target by creating a subclass of `BaseTarget`.
-The `BaseTarget` class is an abstract base class and all child classes must implement the `invoke` method to invoke the Target agent.
+If you want to test an agent that is not natively supported, you can bring your own Target by creating a subclass of [BaseTarget](../reference/target.md#src.agenteval.targets.target.BaseTarget).
+The `BaseTarget` class is an abstract base class and the child class must implement the `invoke` method to invoke your agent.
+This `invoke` method must also return a [TargetResponse](../reference/target.md#src.agenteval.targets.target.TargetResponse).

 !!! example "my_custom_target.py"

     ```python
-    from agenteval.targets import BaseTarget
+    from agenteval.targets import BaseTarget, TargetResponse
     from my_agent import MyAgent

     class MyCustomTarget(BaseTarget):